Administration of External Funding at UM

 - Never accomplished via cost-reimbursable award mechanism

-- Never involves reporting requirements (e.g., financial, time & effort, etc.)
+- Reporting requirements (e.g., financial, time & effort, etc.) or federal assurances never required

 - Activities require specific intellectual interpretation or scholarly expertise, and principal investigator oversight and involvement